vapoursynth/vapoursynth/doc/gpufilters.rst

 ballot/shuffle/rotate including extended types, integer dot product, variable pointers, the dynamic indexing set, push descriptors, maintenance5 module-less pipeline creation, timeline semaphores and synchronization2.
 The precise list lives in the VSVulkan4.h header.
-Two capabilities are optional and must be queried: ``shaderFloat16`` (half precision arithmetic) and ``hostImageCopy``.
-Everything else that is optional in Vulkan is simply
+One capability is optional and must be
-absent: core devices enable no extensions, and vendor specific paths cannot exist on them.
+queried: ``shaderFloat16`` (half precision arithmetic).
+Everything else that is optional in Vulkan is simply absent: core devices enable no extensions, and vendor specific paths cannot exist on them.

 Porting an existing Vulkan filter
 ---------------------------------